-Nottingham City Council and the governing body at the respective academy may be willing to accept applications which are received late but before the date set by the local authority of 10 February 2024 for primary academies and 30 November 2023 for secondary academies for good reason for example:
+Nottingham City Council and the governing body at the respective academy may be willing to accept applications which are received late for good reason.
+These are considered on a case by case basis whilst ever it is practical to do so.
+Examples of late applications may be:

-- □ a family returning from abroad - ☐ a lone parent who has been ill for some time a family moving into Nottingham from another area other exceptional circumstances
+- a family returning from abroad; - a lone parent who has been ill for some time; - a family moving into Nottingham City from another area; or - other exceptional circumstances anoaly